SveSop/nvidia-libs/README.md

 ## Indiana Jones and the Great Circle
 To have FrameGeneration when using a RTX40xx series card in this game you need to use DLSS4
 binaries.
 These can be found in various places around the internet.
-The required driver for DLSS4 is 570.xx or newer and currently the bleeding-edge version of
+The required driver for DLSS4 is 570.xx or newer and probably the bleeding-edge version of
 `Proton - Experimental`.

-You must then run the game with `DXVK_NVAPI_GPU_ARCH=AD100 %command%` option in steam.

 ## OpticalFlow usage
 OpticalFlow for use with DLSS seems to have been discontinued with NVIDIA DLSS4.